AaronWang21/CodingCamoGuide/Week 1/7  Data Structures/2 Collections.md

 All Collections have these methods.

-`add(element)` adds an element to the collection `addAll(collection)` adds all elements from a collection to this collection `clear()` clears collection
+`add(element)` adds an element to the collection

+`addAll(collection)` adds all elements from a collection to this collection

+`clear()` clears collection

 `contains(element)` returns true if collection contains the element.

 `remove(element)` remove the element

-`size()` returns the size of the collection `toArray()` returns an array with all collection elements
+`size()` returns the size of the collection

+`toArray()` returns an array with all collection elements

+### Different Collections you will use

+`ArrayList<>` resizeable array

+`LinkedList` Stores a list of elements in object containers called Nodes, which are link together.

+`HashSet<>` Set implementation hat uses a Hash Table to look up values instantly, however, oorder is not held (no indexes).
+They store unique values

+`TreeSet<>` A set that is implemented using a binary search tree.
+Not indexed, but has order.

+`HashMap<>` Maps use a key to lookup a value, Hashmaps use Hash tables to store these maps

+`TreeMap<>` Map that is implemented

+### Node

+A single element of a structure such as a LinkedList.
+Each node contains one data value.

+### Hash

+A function that converts one value to another.
+The ouput of the Hash function is smaller than the input (allowing you store it.)

+HashMaps store strings by converting the string into numbers that can be used for lookup.

+We use hashing to instantaneously lookup values, converting non-numerical values into numerical lookup values.